What is Rain Ready Ottawa?

 - Certified landscape designs ($500)

 Rebates are available to residents who

-Have completed the relevant Rain Ready Ottawa eLearning courses (the eLearning program will be launched in Spring of 2022)
+- Have completed the relevant Rain Ready Ottawa eLearning courses

 If your address is within the Priority Stormwater Retrofit area, you are eligible for:

 - A custom home assessment to see how you can manage rainwater on your property, and/or